 Cons: The time for website clone depends on how complex your current design is.
 However, cloning a website, in general, will also take a noticeable amount of time (at least 1 month on average).
 Additionally, what you can get finally is a design that is similar (70-80%) to the old one but not the same (100%).

-- 5th solution: Cloning any website that you are interested in and creating the similar look for your new Magento 2 website.
+- The 5th solution: Cloning any website that you are interested in and creating a similar look for your new Magento 2 website.

 Pros: Creating a new Magento 2 website design that is similar to your favorite one and also bringing the freshness to your buyers.